klauspost/compress/s2/README.md

 Some very simply commandline tools are provided; `s2c` for compression and `s2d` for decompression.

+Binaries can be downloaded on the [Releases Page](https://github.com/klauspost/compress/releases).

 Installing then requires Go to be installed.
 To install them, use:

 `go install github.com/klauspost/compress/s2/cmd/s2c && go install github.com/klauspost/compress/s2/cmd/s2d`